gregreindel/llm-exe/docs/executor/index.md

 } from "llm-exe";

 const llm = createLlmOpenAi({/* options */});
 const instruction = `You are a customer support agent.
-Reply below.`;
+Reply to the user as JSON.`;
 const prompt = createChatPrompt(instruction);
 const parser = createParser("json");